-The Mask and Wig Club, founded in 1889 by Clayton Fotterall McMichael, is the oldest all-male collegiate musical comedy troupe in the United States.
+The Mask and Wig Club, founded in 1889 by Clayton Fotterall McMichael, is the United States’ premier collegiate musical comedy troupe.
 Founded as an alternative to the existing theatrical and dramatic outlets at the University of Pennsylvania, Mask and Wig has presented comedy, music, and dancing to the University of Pennsylvania, Philadelphia, and audiences across the country.
 The Club’s performers, or “The Cast” stage two all-original shows each year in collaboration with the Club’s own Stage Crew, Band, and Business Staff.
 The Club’s primary purpose has always been and continues to be:

 “Justice to the stage; credit to the University.”

 Once upon a time in 1888, a small group of Penn undergraduates, led by Clayton Fotterall McMichael, were interested in the stage and were feeling restless.
 Here were talented and ambitious young men of prominent Philadelphia families with no proper outlet for their artistic pursuits.
 Those interested in the Classics went to that department for productions of Euripides; Shakespeareans went to the English department.
 However, McMichael and his cohorts wanted something different: a troupe that would produce humorous theatrical pieces.
 What was a college student to do?
 Get up in frocks and spoof everyone and everything, naturally.